 The NSA is the peak governing body for the sport of netball in South Africa, which is responsible for overseeing the practice of the sport across the country.
 Additionally, the NSA is the managing body for the National Netball Team - the Spar Proteas.
-Since 1992, South Africa has participated in international tournaments primarily within the Commonwealth nations.
+The NSA will host the Netball World Cup in Cape Town in 2023.
+This is a historic first for the sport in Africa.